Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Morse-Bott computations in the Fukaya category

-\begin{definition} In each morphism space, we call the generators labelled $p_K$, where $K \subset [n]$ is not equal to $\phi$ or $[n]$, the {\bf flipping generators}, and the others (labelled $q_K$, $p_{\phi}$ or $p_{[n]}$) the {\bf non-flipping generators}.
-The terminology comes from the definition of $L^n$ as a perturbation of the double cover $S^n \To \RP{n} \hookrightarrow \CP{n}$.
-Flipping generators correspond to paths $p$ from one sheet of the cover to the opposite sheet; non-flipping generators correspond to paths from one sheet to the same sheet. \end{definition}
+\begin{definition2} In each morphism space, we call the generators labelled $p_K$, where $K \subset [n]$ is not equal to $\emptyset$ or $[n]$, the {\bf flipping generators}, and the others (labelled $q_K$, $p_{\emptyset}$ or $p_{[n]}$) the {\bf non-flipping generators}. \end{definition2}

+\begin{remark2} The terminology `flipping' and `non-flipping' generators comes from the definition of $L^n$ as a perturbation of the double cover $S^n \To \RP{n} \hookrightarrow \CP{n}$.
+Flipping generators correspond to paths $p$ from one sheet of the cover to the opposite sheet; non-flipping generators correspond to paths from one sheet to the same sheet.
+Recall that $L'$ is the immersion

+and $L^n$ is the perturbation of $L'$ by the graph of the differential of the Morse function $f$, in a small disk cotangent bundle $D^*_\eta S^{n-2}$.
+The two sheets of $L^n$ intersect at a critical point of $f$; the critical points of $f$ are in one-to-one correspondence with the proper, non-empty subsets $K \subset [k]$, so these give rise to the flipping generators $p_K$ of $CF^*(L,L)$, for $K \neq \emptyset, [n]$.
+We also have a contribution to $CF^*(L,L)$ coming from the Morse complex of $L^n$, which arise by perturbing $L^n$ off itself by a Hamiltonian isotopy; this gives rise to the two non-flipping generators $p_\emptyset$ and $p_{[n]}$, corresponding to the generators of cohomology of $S^{n-2}$. $CF^*(L',L')$ is modelled on $CF^*(L,L)$, with the same flipping and non-flipping generators.
+Finally, $CF^*(L,L')$ is generated by intersection points between $L^n$ and $L'$.
+These occur at critical points of $f$, which are (again) indexed by subsets $K \subset [k]$, for $K \neq \emptyset,[n]$.
+Each critical point contributes two generators, corresponding to the two sheets of the double cover $L'$: one is flipping, called $p_K$, and one is non-flipping, called $q_K$. \end{remark2}

-\begin{definition} A {\bf perturbation datum} for a fixed flipping pearly tree $r \in \mathcal{R}_3(\bm{L})$ consists of the data $(K^e,K^p,J)$, where: \begin{itemize} \item $K^e \in C^{\infty}(S^e,\mathcal{H}^e)$; \item $K^p \in \Omega^1(S^p,\mathcal{H}^p)$; \item $J \in C^{\infty}(S^p,\mathcal{J})$, \end{itemize} such that, for each boundary component $C$ of a pearl in $S$ with Lagrangian label $L_C$,
+\begin{definition2} A {\bf perturbation datum} for a fixed flipping pearly tree $r \in \mathcal{R}_3(\bm{L})$ consists of the data $(K^e,K^p,J)$, where: \begin{itemize} \item $K^e \in C^{\infty}(S^e,\mathcal{H}^e)$; \item $K^p \in \Omega^1(S^p,\mathcal{H}^p)$; \item $J \in C^{\infty}(S^p,\mathcal{J})$, \end{itemize} such that, for each boundary component $C$ of a pearl in $S$ with Lagrangian label $L_C$,

-\end{definition}
+\end{definition2}